shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Practice more problem types than a lot of one type
 - 15 minutes, medium and hard leetcode
 - Technical Tips
+- Every character is a palindrome
+- inf and -inf can be appended to lists before and after to simplify edge cases
+- dummy nodes are your best friends when dealing with linked lists
+- dynamic programming -> observe if any redundant operations are being peformed.
   - Revise highlights of the Cracking the coding Interview book
   - Can use depth-first or breadth first to traverse a tree
   - Depth first is recursive to write a function that takes depth itself as input